-Starting Operations: Per the 2004 Updated Proposed Action (prepared by the Corps, Bonneville Power Administration, and Bureau of Reclamation in ESA consultation with NOAA Fisheries), the juvenile fish transportation program will have a variable start date, based on expected river flow.
-During years when the spring seasonal average river flows in the Snake River are expected to equal or exceed 70 kcfs, transport operations will have a staggered start.
-Transport operations will begin between April 20 and May 1 at Lower Granite Dam (determined by TMT), followed by Little Goose 8 days later, and Lower Monumental 3 days after Little Goose.
-Prior to that date, all collected fish will be bypassed directly to the river.
-In years when the spring seasonal average river flows are expected to be below 70 kcfs, transport operations will start on March 25 at Lower Granite Dam and on April 1 at Little Goose and Lower Monumental dams.
-McNary Dam will begin sampling for PIT tags, monitoring facility operations, and the Smolt Monitoring Program (SMP) on

-- April 1.
-Transport operations at McNary Dam will not begin until conditions specified under paragraph 4.b.(2) are met. - b.
+- a.
+Starting Operations: Consistent with the Fish Operations Plan and guidance provided by TMT, the juvenile fish transportation program allows for a variable start date, based on expected river flow.
+During years when the spring seasonal average river flows in the Snake River are expected to equal or exceed 65 kcfs, transport operations will begin between April 21 and May 1 at Lower Granite as determined by TMT.
+In these years, transportation will begin at Little Goose and Lower Monumental dams in a staggered fashion, with the start dates being determined at TMT.
+Prior to the start of transportation at a given collector project all collected fish will be bypassed directly to the river unless needed for a regionally approved study.
+In years when the spring seasonal average river flows are expected to be below 65 kcfs, transport operations will start on April 3 at Lower Granite, Little Goose, and Lower Monumental dams.
+McNary Dam will begin sampling for PIT tags, monitoring facility operations, and the Smolt Monitoring Program (SMP) on April 17.
+Transport operations at McNary Dam will not begin until conditions specified under paragraph 4.b.
+(2) in coordination and discussions with TMT are met. - b.
 Summer Transport Operations: At McNary Dam, summer operations will begin when in-river migration conditions are no longer spring-like (see 4.b.(2) below).
-At Lower Granite, Little Goose, and Lower Monumental dams, summer operations will begin on June 21.
+At Lower Granite, Little Goose, and Lower Monumental dams, summer operations will begin in coordination and discussions with TMT.
 Fish collected during summer operations will be held in shaded raceways or holding tanks.
 Sampling may convert to 100% when fish numbers at Snake River projects are below 500 fish per day (per PSMFC sampling guidelines) and smaller pickup mounted transport tanks may be used.
 Steelhead, which state biologists determine are in poor condition or are reverting to the parr stage, may be bypassed to the river. - c.
 Ending Operations: Transport operations are anticipated to continue through approximately October 31 at Lower Granite and Little Goose, and through September 30 at Lower Monumental and McNary dams.
+However, the presence of factors such as excess shad, algae, bryozoans that can clog screens and flumes may result in discontinuing transport operations at McNary before September 30.

-Transport operations may end prior to these dates due to low fish numbers or other operating conditions. - Emergency Notification Criteria: Project Biologists will report to the CENWW Transportation Coordinator when high water temperatures or other factors increase collection mortality to 6 percent of daily collection for 3 consecutive days or if daily collection mortality exceeds 10,000 fish.
-Transportation Coordinator will evaluate the situation and shall notify NOAA Fisheries and may arrange a conference call, if needed, with TMT to discuss the options of continuing collection and transportation or to bypass fish.
+d.
+Emergency Notification Criteria: Project Biologists will report to the CENWW Transportation Coordinator when high water temperatures or other factors increase collection mortality to 6 percent of daily collection for 3 consecutive days: if daily collection mortality exceeds 10,000 fish, and provide early notice if mortality rates are increasing at such a rate that these numbers are likely to be met.
+The Transportation Coordinator will evaluate the situation and shall notify NOAA Fisheries and may arrange a conference call, if needed, with TMT to discuss options to provide adequate fish protection measures.
 In the event of a fish loss exceeding conditions set forth in the ESA Section 10 Permit for the transportation program, the Corps shall notify NOAA Fisheries and reopen consultation as needed.
 If icing conditions threaten facility integrity or present unsafe conditions on the transport route, transport operations may be terminated early by the project's Operations Manager.
 Emergency termination or modification of the transportation program will be coordinated by the CENWW Transportation Coordinator with NOAA Fisheries and TMT.